China: 'The US has launched a trade war'

 The world's two biggest economies are now at war over trade.

-China accused the United States of firing the first shot on Friday when the White House confirmed that it would impose tariffs of 25% on $50 billion worth of Chinese goods.
+China accused the United States of firing the first shot on Friday when the White House said that it would impose tariffs of 25% on $50 billion worth of Chinese goods.

 "The United States has kept changing its mind and now launched a trade war," China's Commerce Ministry said in a statement.